vignesh-wikki/vignesh-wikki/README.md

   ]

-currently_learning: ["Docker, Kubernetes, and React Native"] 2024 Goals: ["Create 25+ Projects and learn at least 5-10 new Technologies."]
+currently_learning: ["Docker, Kubernetes, and React Native"] 2024 Goals: ["Create 25+ Projects and learn at least 1-5 new Technologies."]
-hobbies: ["Code", "Eat", "Sleep"]
+hobbies: ["Learn new techs", "problem-solving"]
 ```

 ---